reframe-hpc/reframe/docs/manpage.rst

    The key/value data is specified as a comma-separated list of `key=value` pairs.
    When listing stored sessions with the :option:`--list-stored-sessions` option, any associated custom metadata will be presented.

+   This option can be specified multiple times, in which case the data from all options will be combined in a single list of key/value data.

    .. versionadded:: 4.7

 .. option:: --session-filter EXPR